joshdan95/Basic-to-Advanced-Sql-Querying/README.md

-By Creating some custom employee tables, I've done some basic to intermediate Sql queries.
-Please do check it out
+By creating some custom employee database tables, I've done some basic to intermediate Sql queries using (Joins, Sub Queries, Window Functions, With clause).
+Please do check it out.